Non-local interference in arrival time: Abstract

 \section{Abstract}

-Although position and time have different mathematical roles in quantum mechanics, with one being an operator and the other being a parameter, there is a space-time duality in quantum phenomena; Many phenomena observed in the spatial domain are also observed in the temporal domain.
-In this context, we propose a modified version of the two double-slit experiment using entangled atoms to observe a non-local interference in the arrival time distribution.
-Our numerical simulations demonstrate a complementary relationship between the one-particle and two-particle interference visibility in the arrival time distribution, which is analogous to the complementary relationship observed in the arrival position distribution.
-To overcome the complexities of computing the arrival time distribution in quantum mechanics, we employ a Bohmian treatment.
-Our approach to investigating this experiment can be applied to a wide range of phenomena, and it appears that the predicted non-local temporal interference and associated complementarity relationship are universal behaviors of entangled quantum systems that may manifest in various phenomena.
+Although position and time have different mathematical roles in quantum mechanics, with one being an operator and the other being a parameter, there is a space-time duality in quantum phenomena---a lot of quantum phenomena that were first observed in the spatial domain were later observed in the temporal domain as well.
+In this context, we propose a modified version of the double-double-slit experiment using entangled atom pairs to observe a non-local interference in the arrival time distribution, which is analogous to the non-local interference observed in the arrival position distribution \cite{mahler2016experimental,strekalov1995observation}.
+However, computing the arrival time distribution in quantum mechanics is a challenging open problem \cite{vona2013does,rafsanjani2023can}, and so to overcome this problem we employ a Bohmian treatment.
+Based on this approach, we numerically demonstrate that there is a complementary relationship between the one-particle and two-particle interference visibilities in the arrival time distribution, which is analogous to the complementary relationship observed in the position distribution \cite{bergschneider2019experimental,Georgiev2021}.
+These results can be used to test the Bohmian arrival time distribution in a strict manner, i.e., where the semiclassical approximation breaks down.
+Moreover, our approach to investigating this experiment can be applied to a wide range of phenomena, and it seems that the predicted non-local temporal interference and associated complementary relationship are universal behaviors of entangled quantum systems that may manifest in various phenomena.